 - Circularity: We will shift to circularity, creating products and packaging solutions that enable recycling and reuse, both within our own operations and across the wider garment industry

 We will continue to invest in our Sustainability strategy and have earmarked $10m to fund the scaling up of green technologies and materials that are relevant to our industry supply chain.
 Our Asia Innovation Hub in Shenzhen, China is being re-purposed to focus on the application of biomaterials.

 3. Innovative uses of threads, yarns and fabrics

 Consumers are demanding more innovative products in every area of their lives and so new thread-based application end uses continue to be identified.
-As a global market leader, we are at the forefront of innovating smart thread and yarns to enhance the functionality or performance of products in multiple end markets.
-This is a core competency in Performance Materials where we have developed and grown sales in many new products such as flame retardant threads used in protective wear, water swellable yarns that protect fibre optic cables, and composites that deliver high performance, lightweight solutions in industries such as oil and gas (e.g. deep water pipes) and automotive.
-In A&F, we continue to partner closely with global brands to support their ambitious innovation agendas.
-We listen to their requirements and work with them to develop solutions.
+As a global market leader, we are at the forefront of innovating threads and yarns to enhance the functionality and performance of products in multiple end markets.
+This is a core competency in Performance Materials where we have developed and grown sales in many new products such as flame retardant yarns and fabrics used in protective wear and composites that deliver high performance, lightweight solutions in industries such as oil and gas (eg deep water pipes), telecom infrastructure and automotive.
+In A&F, we continue to partner closely with global brands to support their ambitious innovation agendas with a particular focus on sustainable and circular thread solutions.

 Trend #3: Our response in the year